advertisement

 See your doctor if:

-• you cannot remove the object.
+• You cannot remove the object.

-• there is pain or fever, bleeding or discharge from the ear.
+• There is pain or fever, bleeding or discharge from the ear.
 The eardrum may have been perforated.

-• pain or reduced hearing continues.
+• There is pain or reduced hearing continues.